C++ Auto - Automatic Type Deduction

 Most editors, including Visual Studio, will let us inspect what the type was deduced to be by hovering over the variable name.

 Types can also automatically be deduced in a variety of contexts.
-For example, when initialising a variable, its type can also be deduced from the return type of the function.
+For example, when initializing a variable using an expression, such as a function call, its type can also be deduced from the return type of that expression.

 float GetFloat() {